Mortgages

 It’s an agreement from a lender showing the amount they are willing to lend you, based on information you’ve provided and your credit record.
 An AIP may also be called a Mortgage in Principle (MIP) or a Decision in Principle (DIP).

-An AIP is free and it’s usually valid for six months.
+An AIP is free and it’s usually valid for six or 12 months.
 Find out more in our guide, How to get a mortgage Approval in Principle in Ireland.

 Compare mortgage rates & deals